-Scattered throughout the 74 tropical Island of the Whitsundays are several world-class Whitsunday Island resorts with each offering a range of accommodation options, attractions and charms.
-From secluded eco retreats to flourishing resort islands full of family fun, there is a resort in the Whitsundays to suit those wanting luxurious relaxation or those with energy to burn.
+Scattered throughout the 74 tropical Island of the Whitsundays are several world-class Whitsunday Island resorts.
+Each resort is unique from secluded eco retreats to flourishing resort islands full of family fun, there is a resort in the Whitsundays to suit those wanting luxurious relaxation or those with energy to burn.

-For those enjoying a yacht charter among the islands, it's possible to berth for a night or two at some resorts, giving you access to the facilities and attractions.
+For those enjoying a yacht charter in the Whitsunday Islands, it's possible to berth for a night or two at some resorts, giving you access to the facilities and attractions.

 Daydream Island has recently undergone a $100 million redevelopment, and this family-friendly Island is better than ever!
 New additions to the Island include a small marina, a cocktail bar you can swim to and the largest outdoor aquarium in the world – the Living Reef Aquarium - complete with interactive displays within a fantastic discovery centre for all ages.